payu-org/payu/docs/source/usage.rst

 https://github.com/payu-org/bowl1.git

-it would be fine to use the repository name (``bowl1``) as the control directory name, but in this case, as it is a MOM5 experiment, the *control directory* is expected to be ``mom5_bowl1``.
+it would be fine to use the repository name (``bowl1``) as the control directory name, but in this case, as it is a MOM5 experiment, the *control directory* is given the more accurate name ``mom5_bowl1``.

 As an example use case, consider a group of related experiments to explore the effect